 - Computer networking engineer

 - Network planning engineer

 Graduates of telecommunications engineering master's degree programs have advanced opportunities in cable engineering employment.
 Most employers of more complex engineering positions typically prefer those with a master's degree.
 Also, a master's degree along with experience in the field can help cable engineers with advancement in the field.
 Some employment areas of specialization include:

 - Digital signals

-The U.S. Bureau of Labor Statistics (BLS) stated that network and computer systems administrator positions were expected to grow 28% from 2010-2020, which was faster than average.
-These workers earned a mean yearly salary of $76,320 in May 2012.
-Telecommunications engineering specialists (which fell under the general category of computer network architects) earned a median annual salary of $91,000 in May 2012, reported the BLS.
+The U.S. Bureau of Labor Statistics (BLS) stated that network and computer systems administrator positions were expected to grow 5% from 2018-2028, which was about as fast as average.
+These workers earned a median yearly salary of $82,050 in May 2018.
+Telecommunications engineering specialists (which fell under the general category of computer network architects) earned a median annual salary of $109,020 in May 2018, reported the BLS.

 Continuing Education and Certification Information

 Cable engineers can pursue additional education in doctoral degree programs.
 Ph.D. programs are available in related areas such as computer science and software engineering.